decred/dcrdocs/docs/getting-started/golden-path.md

 super technical stuff like "why did you choose a BLAKE-256 hash function, and how does it compare to the Merkle-Damgård construction?".

-So that you don't get overwhelmed by the amount of information on offer, we have created a "Golden Path" through the documentation that will take you through the basics of getting started with Decred, information on how to participate in the voting and mining processes then finish with advanced options and how to participate in the test network for those
+So that you don't get overwhelmed by the amount of information available, we have created a "Golden Path" through the documentation that will take you through the basics of getting started with Decred, information on how to participate in the voting and mining processes then finish with advanced options and how to participate in the test network for those